How to leave your California residency?

 What is the 9-month rule for California residency?

-The 9-month rule for California residency stipulates that if you spend more than nine months in California during any tax year, you are presumed to be a resident.
-However, this presumption is rebuttable based on other factors that might indicate you are not a legal resident, despite the extended stay in the state.
+The 9-month rule for California residency provides that if you spend more than nine months in California during any tax year, you are presumed to be a resident.
+However, this presumption is rebuttable, based on other factors that might indicate you are not a legal resident, despite the extended stay in the state.

-The 183-day rule in California is part of the residency determination criteria.
+The 183-day rule in California is one of the criteria for determining residency.
 If you spend more than 183 days in California during a tax year, you may be considered a resident for tax purposes, subjecting you to California state taxes on your worldwide income.
 This rule emphasizes the significance of physical presence in the state when determining residency status for tax purposes.

 What is the 6-month rule in California?

-The 6-month rule in California is a common misconception regarding residency.
+The so-called ‘6-month rule’ is a common misconception about California residency.
 It's often believed that spending less than six months in California during a calendar year avoids establishing residency.
-However, it's not that straightforward, as California's residency laws consider various factors besides the mere duration of your stay.
+However, it's not that straightforward, as California's residency laws consider more than just the length of your stay.

-The 546-day rule is a provision in California's tax law allowing individuals who move abroad under an employment contract for at least 546 consecutive days to not be considered state residents for tax purposes, provided they don't spend more than 45 days per year in California during this period.
+Unlike the ‘6-month rule,’ the 546-day rule is an actual provision of California's tax law that provides that individuals who move abroad under an employment contract for at least 546 consecutive days are not considered state residents for tax purposes, provided they don't spend more than 45 days per year in California during this same period.
 This rule can provide relief from California state taxes for individuals living abroad under such circumstances.

 How many people have moved out of CA?